 Storage configuration is really up to your needs and budget.
 In my case, I had an older Samsung 960 EVO NVME drive as well as an older 2.5-inch hard drive.

 But for a similar build, I would suggest going with a 1 TB NVME SSD like Crucial P1 or Western Digital Blue since it’s around 120 or 130 us dollars.
-And you can always add a high capacity hard drive later on.
+And you can always add a high-capacity hard drive later on.

-Even if you are on a budget, just get a cheap 250GB SATA SSD and a 2 TB hard drive combo and you will enjoy fast boot drive as well as additional 2TB hard drive space for your games for under 100$ in total.
+Even if you are on a budget, just get a cheap 250GB SATA SSD and a 2 TB hard drive combo and you will enjoy a fast boot drive as well as an additional 2TB hard drive space for your games for under 100$ in total.